-"All Hallows Eve - Halloween"
+All Hallows Eve-Halloween

-This Friday, October 31st, we celebrate Halloween.
-On Saturday, November 1st, we celebrate All Saints Day.
+On Sunday, October 31, we celebrate Halloween.
+On Monday, November 1, we celebrate "All Saints Day."
+On Tuesday, November 2, we celebrate "All Souls Day."

 A little bit of history and background will help us to better understand and celebrate these days: